By Alex Kurpeski & Angel Maldonado Tejada

 1.02 Justin Fields, Ohio State

 Fields is a passer who could easily be the first overall pick in any other draft class.
-While Lawrence is pretty much locked in as the Jets pick, there are a ton of great landing spots for the OSU signal-caller, who to me has the ability to be a Dak Prescott-level fantasy asset.
+While Lawrence is pretty much locked in as the Jags pick, there are a ton of great landing spots for the OSU signal-caller, who to me has the ability to be a Dak Prescott-level fantasy asset.
+The Jets might decide to invest one more year in Darnold, so Fields’ outlook is better now than before.

 1.03 Travis Etienne, Clemson